Introduction

 Please note that in Figures 2, 3 and 4, I am showing the Transmission Order of the bits, within the Destination Address (when one Ethernet station is transmitting an Ethernet frame to another station).
 I will discuss the bit-ordering (within an Ethernet frame) and how we transmit bits (within the Destination Address) from one Ethernet station to another station, below.

-If the first bit (transmitted within the Destination Address) is a one (1), then the Destination Address field contains a multicast address.
+If the first bit (based on the transmission order onto the medium) is a one (1), then the Destination Address field contains a multicast address.
 If all 48-bits are set to “1” (e.g., an All Ones pattern), then the Destination Address field contains a broadcast (or all stations) address.

 In Figure 3, I show a simple illustration of the Multicast Address, within the Destination Address field.